jusatdeloitte/genai-flow-workshop/system_messages/software_critic.md

 3. **Assigned Tasks**:
     - **Refactor the Code**: Implement the suggested algorithm optimization.
     - **Add Comments**: Add comments to explain the logic and improve code readability.
+    - **Test**: Run the code and provide console output for refinement.

 ### Debugging Assistance: